AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/organizations/add-user-to-an-organization.md

 feature: Workfront Fusion
 exl-id: 98248cca-98f5-4eb5-b203-67e261df33f1
 ---
-# Add a user to an organization in Adobe Workfront Fusion
+# Add a user to an organization or team in Adobe Workfront Fusion

 >[!IMPORTANT]
 >